lbvf50mobile/dashing-tutorial/README.md

 #### 2.4 Now write class that going to send Request to a Weather server
 - first I create the file `$ touch WEATHER_TOKEN` this file will not be in git ignore to avoid saving tokins in github.
 - I create the file that going to save put `WEATHER_TOKEN` into the env `WEATHER_TOKEN`, and this file is `weather.sh`
-- Now to push tocket into ENV need to fire `$ ./weather.sh`
+- **Incorrect** Now to push tocket into ENV need to fire `$ ./weather.sh`
 - **!!!
 IMPORTANT** after run `.wather.sh` all things works in context of bach file, but dose not work in laiter called ruby file.
 Need to insert manually content of `$ ./weather.sh` and after manual insert it's works.
+- [Now I need to know how to delte variable](https://www.digitalocean.com/community/tutorials/how-to-read-and-set-environmental-and-shell-variables-on-a-linux-vps) `$ export -n WEAHTER_TOKEN`.
+- Need to use `source weather.sh`